zitadel/zitadel/docs/docs/concepts/eventstore/overview.md

 ### Aggregate

 An aggregate consist of multiple events.
 All events together from an aggregate will lead to the current state of the aggregate.
 The aggregate can be compared with an object or a resources.
-An aggregates should be used as transaction boundarie.
+An aggregates should be used as transaction boundary.

 ### Projections

 Projections contain the computed objects, that will be used on the query side for all the requests.
-Think of this as a nomalized view of specific events of one or multiple aggregates.
+Think of this as a normalized view of specific events of one or multiple aggregates.